 Scent Formulation: How Fragrances are Developed

 Every perfume starts with an idea.
 Each fragrance tells a story that the perfumier wants to tell through scent.
-(This is why the people who create perfumes are often referred to as “the nose” behind a fragrance– smell is how perfumes tell their stories!)
+(This is why the people who create perfumes are often called "the nose" behind a fragrance– the smell is how perfumes tell their stories!)
 To begin formulating a scent, the perfumier gathers different ingredients that fall into various scent categories: floral, fruity, woodsy, green, herbal, spicy, and many, many others.

 From there, the perfumier experiments with different scent oil combinations at different strengths.
-They choose scents that layer into head notes, heart notes, and base notes.
+They choose scents that layer into the head, heart, and base notes.

 Head notes are the top notes that are smelled first.
 Heart notes, or mid notes, are what carry the perfume most.
 Base notes are the most durable scents that give the fragrance longevity and keep it from fading entirely.
 While perfumes can have different scents in each of the three layers, they will all have at least one scent in each category.

-Once the scented oil is made, it is then added to alcohol to create various concentrations of perfumes.
+Once the scented oil is made, it is added to alcohol to create various concentrations of perfumes.
 Some perfumes are made into solid perfumes by adding the perfume oils to solid carriers like beeswax mixtures.
 Others are added to lotions or balms.
-But the modern perfume industry’s cornerstone is liquid perfumes, which are generally mixed to one of the following five concentrations: Parfum, eau de parfum, eau de toilette, eau de Cologne, and eau fraiche.
+But the modern perfume industry's cornerstone is liquid perfumes, generally mixed to one of the following five concentrations: Parfum, Eau de Parfum, Eau de Toilette, Eau de Cologne, and Eau fraiche.

 Parfum/Extrait de Parfum

-Sometimes called “pure perfume,” parfum is the most highly concentrated perfume type.
-This means that it’s typically the most expensive kind of perfume.
-Even though it’s sometimes called pure perfume, it is still diluted and contains anywhere from 15% to 40% fragrance.
+Sometimes called "pure perfume," parfum is the most highly concentrated perfume type.
+This means that it is typically the most expensive kind of perfume.
+Even though it is sometimes called pure perfume, it is still diluted and contains anywhere from 15% to 40% fragrance.
 However, a concentration of 20% to 30% is most common within this range.

-It does contain alcohol, but not as much as other strengths of perfume.
-This means it doesn’t dry out the skin as much, so people who have sensitive skin may prefer this kind of perfume.
+It does contain alcohol, but not as much as other perfume strengths.
+This means it doesn't dry out the skin as much, so people with sensitive skin may prefer this perfume.
 The scent typically lasts 6-8 hours.

 Eau de Parfum

-Eau de parfum, often referred to as EDP, is the next-strongest perfume type.
+Eau de Parfum, often called EDP, is the next-strongest perfume type.
 It has a concentration between 15% and 20%.
-The scent usually lasts 5-6 hours and is considered suitable for everyday wear.
+The scent usually lasts 5-6 hours and is suitable for everyday wear.

 Eau de Toilette

-Eau de toilette, also known as EDT, is a very common type of perfume.
+Eau de Toilette, or EDT, is a prevalent type of perfume.
 Together with EDP, the two make up the vast majority of perfumes that people buy.
-EDT is concentrated between 5% and 15%, and usually lasts for 2-3 hours before needing reapplication.
+EDT is concentrated between 5% and 15% and usually lasts for 2-3 hours before needing reapplication.

 Eau de Cologne

-Eau de Cologne is a confusing one.
-There is a tendency to refer to all masculine perfume scents as “cologne,” but this isn’t actually the case!
-Many men’s perfumes are sold at EDP or EDT strengths.
-What “Eau de Cologne” really means is perfume that’s concentrated at 2% to 4%.
-It usually comes in larger bottles because it’s so dilute, and more of the scent needs to be used.
-Eau de Cologne’s scent only lasts for about 1-2 hours.
+Eau de Cologne needs to be clarified.
+There is a tendency to refer to all masculine perfume scents as "cologne," but this isn't the case!
+Many men's perfumes are sold at EDP or EDT strengths.
+What "Eau de Cologne" really means is a perfume that is concentrated at 2% to 4%.
+It usually comes in larger bottles because it is so dilute, and more of the scent must be used.
+Eau de Cologne's scent only lasts for about 1-2 hours.

-And, in case you were wondering, “Eau de Cologne” refers to Cologne in Germany and once referred specifically to a traditional recipe that used herbal and citrus top and mid-notes without strong base notes to anchor them.
-Like we said: it’s a little confusing!
+And, in case you were wondering, "Eau de Cologne" refers to Cologne in Germany and once referred explicitly to a traditional recipe that used herbal and citrus top and mid-notes without strong base notes to anchor them.
+As we said, it's a little confusing!

 Eau Fraiche